2020PB/police-brutality/reports/Oregon.md

 Footage shows several officers detaining a protestor in a cloud of tear gas.
 They bring the protestor to his feet, then he stumbles back down to the ground.
 It is unclear if the protestor is suffering ill effects from the tear gas or if he is passively resisting.
 One officer holds his head in the pavement while tear gas blows across the frame.
 Another officer appears to jab him with a baton.
 The protestor can be heard screaming that he cannot breathe.

-tags: protestor, tear-gas, baton, arrest, strike, inhumane-treatment
+tags: protester, tear-gas, baton, arrest, strike, inhumane-treatment

 id: or-portland-184